-MIB 6323-Topics in Bacterial Genetics.
+MIB 6323 Topics in Bacterial Genetics.
 Prerequisites: General Microbiology, Mictobial Genetics or equivalent, and consent of instructor.
 Lectures, demonstrations and review of literature on inheritance in bacteria and their viruses with emphasis on aspects relevant to infectious diseases.

 MIB 6324-The Molecular Biology of Microorganisms.
 Lectures and discussions illustrating how modern techniques of genetics and biochemistry are being used to elucidate the structure and function of DNA, RNA, and Protein in prokaryotic cells.
 Courses in biochemistry and microbial genetics suggested, but not required.
-MIB 711-Microbiology Seminar.
-May be repeated.
-Presentation of present research current topics by faculty and students in all areas of Microbiology.
+MIB 5181, 5281, 5381-Special topics in Microbiology.